M-LEO-H/DATA1700-Oblig3/README.md

 *Fullt navn* : Mathias Leo Holien

 *Beskrivelse*:
 The website gets the values from the inputs from the user, validates them, and if correct stores the 'purchase' in a database, where the obj goes from user -> server -> database.
-If the inputs are not valid, error messages are displayed top the user who can try again until correct.
+If the inputs are not valid, error messages are displayed to the user who can try again until correct.
 There are different messages dependent on the type of error.
-When the purchase is stored it is displayed in a table to the user, where it is ordered by Last name.
-The user can add more purchases or delete all purchase in the table.
+When the purchase is stored, it is displayed in a table to the user, where it is ordered by Last name.
+The user can add more purchases or delete all purchases in the table.
 Everything is visualized ("styled") with bootstrap.